-Following this offering, the Audit Committee will be composed of , and , with serving as chairperson of the Audit Committee.
-Within 90 days following the effective date of the registration statement of which this prospectus forms a part, we anticipate that the Audit Committee will consist of a majority of independent directors, and within one year following the effective date of the registration statement of which this prospectus forms a part, the Audit Committee will consist exclusively of independent directors.
-Our board of directors has also determined that is an "audit committee financial expert" within the meaning of the SEC's regulations and the applicable listing standards of the Nasdaq.
+Following this offering, the Audit Committee will be composed of Mr. Blatt, Mr. Chui and Mr. Diamandis, with Mr. Blatt serving as chairperson of the Audit Committee.
+Our board of directors has determined that each member of the Audit Committee is "independent" under the rules of the Nasdaq and under Rule 10A-3 under the Exchange Act.
+Our board of directors has also determined that Mr. Blatt is an "audit committee financial expert" within the meaning of the SEC's regulations and the applicable listing standards of the Nasdaq.